naitik211/aws_s3_angular_node/README.md

 # aws_s3_angular_node

-Image / file get, put and post using pure angular and node
+Images or file upload on AWS S3 using AngularJs and NodeJs

+I have created one angular side directive, so it will be useful for feature use.